anuragpatil66/HashSmasher/README.md

 Feel free to explore and contribute to the HashSmasher project, and happy hashing and cracking!!!

-Note: Due to character limitations, the full explanation of the code couldn't be provided here.
+**Note:** Due to character limitations, the full explanation of the code couldn't be provided here.
 Please refer to the code documentation and comments for a detailed explanation of each function and its usage.

+---

+**Disclaimer:** HashSmasher is intended for legitimate and ethical use.
+Respect privacy and adhere to legal regulations when Hashing and Cracking Passwords.
+The creators and contributors of this tool hold no responsibility for any misuse or unauthorized activities.